callum-hart/ysu/README.md

     - `payload?` Any: data associated with the current status (i.e: `{ userName: "@chart" }`)
 1. `initiator` Function: that starts the sequence
 2. `goodies` Object containing:
-    - `history` Component: that renders the history of the sequence (used during development like devtools).
+    - `devTools` Component: that renders the history of the sequence.
 Note: the history is transient and destroyed when the component unmounts.
     - `suspend` Function: that stops the sequence and cancels any scheduled updates (i.e: click button to stop polling)

 #### `middleware`